 The Secret Behind Sparks’ Terminal Jive.
 A concept album about having nothing to say

-In 1980, Sparks released an album that's widely considered to be amongst their worst , but as with anything by Ron & Russell Mael, it shouldn’t be written off.
-Following on from their pioneering disco reinvention for No.1 In Heaven, Terminal Jive appeared to show the band in decline.
+In 1980, Sparks released an album that's unfairly considered to be a misstep, and as with anything by Ron & Russell Mael, it shouldn’t be written off.
+Following on from their pioneering disco reinvention for No.1 In Heaven, Terminal Jive seemed to show the band in decline.
 They claimed that 20 demo songs were rejected by Giorgio Moroder, who then delegated studio duties to assistant producer Harold Faltermeier.
 Ron even says that he didn’t play keyboards on his own album, which helps paint a picture of a failed project.

-But I’m here to make the case that the band weren’t short on ideas, in fact, it’s a kind of irony-laced joke.
-It’s told in two halves, where all songs on Side 1 are about having nothing to say, and Side 2 plots the future of the band.
-It might sound unlikely, but it's all there in the lyrics.
+But I’m here to make the case that the band weren’t short on ideas, in fact, the whole project is a kind of irony-laced joke.
+It’s told in two halves, where all songs on Side 1 are about having nothing to say, and then Side 2 plots the future of the band.
+This might sound unlikely, but it's all there in the lyrics.

 Opener When I’m With You (lyrics) is about a guy who’s struck dumb in the presence of a woman, the kind of subtle anxiety we see so often from Ron:

 “It’s the break in the song where I should say something special,

 But the pressure is on, and I can’t make up nothing special”.

 It doesn’t only work as a quirky love song.
 Think of it as being about the songwriting process.
 He has so little to say that he can’t even find a rhyme for the word “special”.
 The verses are deliberately unpoetic too: “I never have a problem when I’m with you, I’m really well adjusted when I’m with you”.
 It’s expressing a kind of creative block in a brilliantly creative way.